-These data are based on the 2007 North American Industrial Classification System (NAICS) and derived from input-output data initially developed by the Bureau of Economic Analysis.
+These data are based on the 2002 North American Industrial Classification System (NAICS) and the U.S. Department of Commerce's Bureau of Economic Analysis (BEA) 2002 benchmark inputoutput tables, as published in April of 2008.

 Input-output data shows the flow of commodities from production through intermediate use by industries and purchases by final users.
 This data is developed as a set of matrices or tables for each year.